2001 Vanderbilt Commodores football team: Middle Tennessee

-Alabama 12 Vanderbilt 9
+Alabama

 This was Dennis Franchione's first win at Alabama as ahead football coach.
 With 5:01 remaining in the game Neal Thomas' fourth field goal sealed the victory for the Crimson Tide.
 Earlier in the week, Alabama had received official word from the NCAA detailing rules allegations that include payoffs and academic fraud.
 Chuck Folino kicked three field goals for the Commodores, who started the season 0–2 and 0–1 SEC West.

 This was the 17th consecutive victory for Alabama over Vanderbilt and had an overall record of 55–19–4 over Vanderbilt.
 Entering the fourth period Alabama had a 3-point lead when Folino tied the game with a 38-yarder and 7:10 to play.
 Vanderbilt's Greg Zolman was 17 of 34 for 253 yards passing.
 Lew Thomas had 10 carries for 89 yards rushing.
 Alabama's Ahmad Galloway rushed the ball 24 times for 144 yards.
 Alabama's record was 1–1 and 1–0 in the SEC East.